saylesss88/nix-book/src/nix/hardening_NixOS.md

 **Replacing sudo with run0**

-> NOTE: The point here is to avoid using a setuid binary (`sudo`), `run0` is a
+> NOTE: The point here is to avoid using the setuid binary (`sudo`), `run0` is a
-> wrapper over `systemd-run` which speaks over IPC to PID1 which is considered
+> wrapper over `systemd-run` which speaks over Inter-process Communication
-> safer than a setuid binary as they have a long history of vulnerabilities.
-We
+> Mechanisms (IPC) to PID1 which is considered safer than running a setuid
-> separate our daily user from administration tasks and authenticate through our
+> binary.
+We separate our daily user from administration tasks and authenticate
-> admin account.
-This reduces the attack surface by removing sudo but is still
+> through our admin account.
+This reduces the attack surface by removing sudo as
-> bigger than `doas`.
-The problem with `doas` is that it's unmaintained within
-> nixpkgs and it's still a SUID binary.
+> well as reduces the risk of local privilege escalation.

+- **IPC** is the mechanism that allows processes to communicate.
+There are two methods of IPC, shared memory and message passing.
+An OS can implement both.

+- **PID 1** is the first userspace process the kernel starts (the init system), which becomes the ancestor and reaper of all other processes; because it runs as root, is always present, and controls the system lifecycle, any bugs or design issues in PID 1 have outsized security impact and can translate into system-wide compromise or denial of service.

 <details>
 <summary> Click to Expand SUID and run0 resources </summary>